 You may have some of the following tests:

-The doctor collects samples (biopsies) of cells or tissue from the area that looks abnormal.
+To make a diagnosis, your doctor needs to remove a small piece of tissue or some cells (biopsy) from the area that looks abnormal.
 Your doctor may take a biopsy while they are examining you with the nasendoscope.
 Or they might arrange for you to have a general anaesthetic to take the biopsy.